lune-stone/anki-addon-limit-new-by-young/src/config.md

 ### `updateLimitsIntervalTimeInMinutes`

 When `updateLimitsOnInterval` is set to true, the time in minutes in between updating the new card limit.
 If `updateLimitsOnInterval` is false, this setting has no effect.

+### `showNotifications`

+When `showNotifications` is set to true, a notification will be shown at the start and end of the process each time limits are updated.